Trusted Source book cover

 How a Virginia Nonprofit Gained Bipartisan Support in an Era of Political Polarization

-Trusted Source is also a chronicle of quarter century of Virginia political history.
-With his reporter’s eye for detail, VPAP founder David Poole describes the frequent interplay between VPAP and political events, including the McDonnell gift scandal that shook Virginia’s laissez faire ethics rules to the core.
+Trusted Source is also a fast-paced chronicle of recent Virginia political history.
+With his reporter’s eye for detail, VPAP founder David Poole describes the frequent interplay between VPAP and political events, including the McDonnell gift scandal that shook Virginia’s lax ethics rules to the core.

 Available August 28.
 Pre-order from: